Niyojit/Niyojit/README.md

 - 🌱 I’m interested in Data Analytics and coding.

-- 👨‍💻 I’m currently learning Backend Development, and Machine Learning.
+- 👨‍💻 I’m currently learning AI, and Machine Learning.

 - 💞️ I’m looking to collaborate on Different Projects.